pgmpablo157321/Amazons/README.md

 <img align = "center" src="https://github.com/pgmpablo157321/Amazons/blob/master/nextMove.png?raw=true">
 </p>
 <br>
-The same rule applies to blocking
+The same rule applies to blocking.
+For more in depth description of the rules of the game, click [here](https://en.wikipedia.org/wiki/Game_of_the_Amazons)

 ## Approach